mmistakes/so-simple-theme/_mnprdocs/controls.md

 There are currently four control targets, each containing three control channels (RGB):

 - Pigment-based effects (pigmentCtrlTarget in MNPRX)
-- Substrate-based effects (substrateCtrlTarget)
+- Canvas-based effects (canvasCtrlTarget)
 - Edge-based effects (edgeCtrlTarget)
 - Abstraction-based effects (abstractCtrlTarget)

 The control targets are shared between all styles, meaning that they will keep their contents as you switch styles.

 As much as possible, the control targets are designed so that their meaning is generic enough to be able to "transfer" cleanly from one style to the other.
 However, for highly specialized styles, the meaning of the control targets don't directly relate to other styles.

 Usually, the way these control targets work is entirely transparent from the user.
 However, the contents of control targets are relevant if you want to use MNPRX-generated render targets outside of Maya, such as in Nuke.